 But using unprofessional and amateur interpreting and translation tools in a pharmacy setting can be dangerous.
 Online translation sites are notoriously unreliable, and no pharmacy should have to rely on busy staff members who may not know the appropriate medical terminology in a given language.
 And as nearly all pharmacists are aware, getting even slightly incorrect prescription information can be a matter of life and death to a patient.

 All pharmacies should be able to have the peace of mind that comes from knowing they have accurate and reliable information for their patients.
-By using a professional medical interpreting service, they can have a better idea that this is the case with all of their patients, no matter what language they speak.
+By using a professional medical interpreting service, like Accredited Language, you can rest easy knowing this is the case with all of their patients, no matter what language they speak.